Purwokerto: Geography

 Purwokerto is located in the middle of Java Island within the province of Central Java, near the base of Mount Slamet, the second-tallest mountain in Java.
-The average elevation is 183,87 meters, maximum 286 m, and minimum 71 meters above sea level.
+The average elevation is 183,87 metres, maximum 286 m, and minimum 71 metres above sea level.
 The city is bisected by the Kali Kranji (Kranji River).
 It lies near two major east–west roads, Sudirman Street and Gatot Subroto Street.
 Its geographic location is 7°26′S 109°14′E.

 Climate

 Purwokerto has a tropical rainforest climate (Af) with moderate rainfall in July and August and heavy to very heavy rainfall in the remaining months.

 History

 The history of Purwokerto as the capital of the Banyumas Regency is intertwined with the history of Banyumas itself.
 Banyumas was established in 1582 by Raden Joko Kahiman.
 He later became the first regent, Duke Mrapat.

 The Sultanate of Pajang

 Following the unintentional killing of Adipati Wirasaba VI in District Lowano (now Purworejo), Sultan Hadiwijaya summoned Joko Kahiman, the dead man's son in law.
 The Sultan made Kahiman "Adipati Wirasaba VII" (Regent of Wirasaba) and divided the Wirasaba regency into four parts.
 The Banjar region was given to Kyai Ngabei Wirayuda.
 The Meden territory was given to Kyai Ngabei Wirakusuma.
 The Wirasaba territory given to Kyai Ngabei Wargawijaya and the Kejawar territory was controlled by the Sultan himself.
 There, he cleared the Mangli forest and named the area "Banyumas".
 At that time, the capital of the Kejawar territory was in Banyumas.
 After the flood of 1861, the capital was moved to Purwokerto, which was located about 18 km further north.